Have you ever wondered why you can no longer remain anonymous?

 For example, one interviewee built an anonymous online forum for English learners to practice their abilities.
 They could better handle various aspects of their lives because of their anonymity.

 One participant stated that he frequented message boards to assist people with technical issues, but the internet’s detached character allowed him to avoid unwelcome obligations.
-Furthermore, in an environment like the internet, anonymity might assist protect personal safety.
+Furthermore, anonymity might help protect personal safety in an environment like the internet.

 Keeping anonymity

-Earlier this year, a meta-analysis published in the Journal of Communication looked into the “privacy paradox,” or the idea that, while individuals value privacy, they don’t do much to protect it in practice.
-Consider this: when was the last time you read one of those voluminous privacy policy changes before clicking “I agree”?
+Earlier this year, a meta-analysis published in the Journal of Communication looked into the “privacy paradox,” or the idea that individuals value privacy but don’t do much to protect it in practice.
+Consider this: when did you last read one of those voluminous privacy policy changes before clicking “I agree”?

 Our attitude toward privacy is becoming more casual.
 It could even be argued that not disclosing at least some information is harmful.
 Career advisors worldwide stress the value of having a fully fleshed-out public LinkedIn photo that includes your full name, headshot, employment history, and more.